wpeventmanager/wp-event-manager/readme.txt

 **[WP Food Manager](https://wpfoodmanager.com/)**: It offers a comprehensive restaurant business management solution that covers everything that you need to take your food business online and increase sales.

-Starting from creating a full-fledged restaurant website to adding online order and delivery facility we will provide all the necessary services to give your restaurant a complete digital makeover.

 The WP Food Manager package consists of some feature-rich WordPress plugins that help you add various restaurant management functionalities including online food ordering, delivery services, and more.

 == ❓ Frequently Asked Questions ==

-= Do you support multiple payment gateways? =
-Yes, our payment system is backed by WooCommerce offering our customers the option to use their preferred payment gateways for payments.

-= What is the difference between the Event Manager Plus and Event Manager Pro bundle? = Event Manager Plus and Event Manager Pro differ from each other in terms of the number of add-ons included in them.
-The Event Manager Pro bundle contains 20 plugins for a single site whereas the event manager pro offers 27 plugins.

-= Does WP Event Manager offer a QR scan code for attendee check-in? = Yes, with the Sell Tickets plugin of WP Event Manager, users can generate event tickets that contain a QR code to help them check into the event by simply scanning the code.

 = Is WP Event Manager compatible with the latest version of WordPress? = Yes, we update our plugins regularly based on WordPress updates to ensure that they work well with the latest WordPress version.

 = Can I add multiple types of event tickets with Sell Tickets? = Yes, with the Sell Tickets addon, you can sell three types of event tickets: Paid, Free, and Donation.

-= How do I add an event calendar to my WordPress? =
-To add an event calendar to your WordPress site you need to rely on a  feature-packed plugin like Event Calendar from WP Event Manager and follow the below-mentioned steps:
-	* Install WP Event Manager
-	* Purchase the Event Calendar addon
-	* Install it and you are ready to work with it.

-= Is WP Event Manager customizable? =
-Yes, WP Event Manager is a fully customizable events plugin that is developed with a simple coding structure.
-The developer-friendly plugin is easily customizable with our template-overriding facility.
-We also offer paid customization services to our clients for their customization needs.

-= Do you offer plugin trials? =
-We offer demos for all our premium event plugins in which you will be given access to a demo site to try all the plugins that you want to purchase from us.

 = How do I sell tickets to events on my events calendar? = The calendar addon from WP Event Manager lets you add an attractive events calendar on your website and for the ticket selling feature, you need to pick the Sell Tickets addon with which you can sell your tickets seamlessly.

 = Does WordPress have a Calendar feature? =
 WordPress does not have a built-in event calendar.
 However, if you want to add a calendar to your events website, you can easily do that with a specialized calendar plugin like WP Event Manager’s calendar addon.

-= Can other event organizers submit events on my calendar? = Yes, WP Event Manager offers a front-end event submission facility that enables event organizers to post their events on your event's website by filling up a customizable event submission form.
-As an admin, you have the right to accept or decline the events based on your wish.

 == Screenshots ==